-TABLE 8-3t3test Test Modes
+TABLE 8-3 t3test Test Modes

 Test Mode Supported?
-Description Connection Yes Only one instance of the t3test test is allowed for each LUN device.
+Description device.
+The t3test tes The test also opens the reads a few blocks, and Only one instance of the t3test test is allowed for each LUN device.
 The t3test test displays messages and reports errors.
 The test also opens the LUN, checks the LUN configuration, reads a few blocks, and then closes the LUN.
 No File System subtest is run.
 No Write option is available in Connection test mode.
 Functional (Offline) Yes More than one instance of the t3test test is allowed for one disk device.
 Both the File System and Media subtests can be run in offline Functional test mode.
 Expert (Offline) Yes The Expert mode runs stexpert on the targeted LUN and its data path FRUs.
 If a failure is detected, you might be requested to run stexpert interactively from the command line.